 Cost: $1.4 million

-The hall was named for the Head of the Department of Early Eduction from 1926 to 1934.
-Emmons received her Life Certificate from the Chicago College of Education, and taught in the kindergartens of the Presbyterian Social Services Board in Chicago.
-In 1915 she taught kindergarten in Fargo, North Dakota, before coming to Central in 1916.
-She became the Head of the Department of Early Education in 1926, and received her Bachelors of Education from the Evanston National College of Education.
-She was a member of the Association for Childhood Education, and helped establish kindergartens throughout Michigan.
+The hall was named for Helen R. Emmons, the Head of the Department of Early Education from 1926 to 1934.
+Emmons received her Life Certificate from the Chicago College of Education and taught in the kindergartens of the Presbyterian Social Services Board in Chicago.
+In 1915, she taught kindergarten in Fargo, North Dakota, before coming to Central in 1916.
+She became the Head of the Department of Early Education in 1926 and, in 1929, received her Bachelors of Education from the Evanston National College of Education.
+She was a member of the Association for Childhood Education and helped establish kindergartens throughout Michigan.